-The Company's Robert Half Finance & Accounting division specializes in the permanent placement of accounting, financial, tax and banking personnel.
-Fees for successful permanent placements are paid only by the employer and are generally a percentage of the new employee's annual compensation.
-No fee for permanent placement services is charged to employment candidates.
+The Company's Robert Half Finance & Accounting division specializes in the placement of full-time accounting, financial, tax and banking personnel.
+Fees for successful placements are paid only by the employer and are generally a percentage of the new employee's annual compensation.
+No fee for placement services is charged to employment candidates.